Ahl-i Hadith: With Wahhabi Movement

+In 1931, Ahl-i-Hadith scholar Shaykh Ahmad ibn Muhammad al-Dehlawi, founded the Dar-ul-Hadith institute, which would later be attached to the Islamic University of Medina.
+It encouraged the study of Hadith across Hejaz and paved the way for Muhammad Nasiruddin al-Albani and his Muhaddith factions in the 1960s.
+With the support of Saudi Grand Mufti Ibn Baz, culminating in the consolidation of the contemporary Salafi Manhaj.
+Ibn Baz, who was highly influenced by Ahl-i-Hadith, shared the passion for revival of Hadith sciences.
+After the establishment of Third Saudi State and oil boom, the Saudi Sheikhs would repay their debts by supporting Ahl-i-Hadith through finances as well as mass publications.
+Mufti Muhammad ibn Ibrahim's teachers also included students of Ahl-i-Hadith scholars and he too made efforts to support the South Asian Ahl-i-Hadith cause.
+After Mufti Muhammad, Ibn Baz as the Grand Mufti of Saudi Arabia would greatly support the movement.
+Prominent Ahl-i-Hadith scholars such as Shaykh Abdul Ghaffar Khan would be appointed to teach in Saudi Universities.
+His famous students included Safar al-Hawali and Muqbil bin Hadi al-Wadi'i.
+With Saudi patronage, a vast Ahl-i-Hadith networks were expanded in South Asia, experiencing a phenomenal increase from 134 in 1988 to 310 in 2000 (131 percent) and currently number around 500.
+According to Pakistani estimates 34,000 students studied under Ahl-i-Hadith madrassas in 2006 compared to 18,800 in 1996.
+Ahl-i-Hadith has had remarkable success in converting Muslims from other schools of thought.

 With Salafiyya Movement

 The early Salafiyya reformers of the Arab World would influence and impart influence on Ahl-i-Hadith scholars.
 The Iraqi Salafi scholar Khayr Al-Din Al-'Alusi (d.
 1317 A.H/ 1899 C.E) corresponded with Ahl-i-Hadith scholar Siddiq Hassan Khan and praised him as a religious reformer.
 Influenced by Ahl-i-Hadith, Salafi scholars like Sayyīd Rashīd Ridá (d.
 1354 A.H/ 1935 C.E) would call for a non-madhab or pre-madhab approach to Fiqh (Jurisprudence).
 'Abd al-Baqi al-Afghani (d.
 1905) who was influenced by Ahl-i-Hadith in the subcontinent would also be active the reform movements in Syria.
 Syrian Islamic scholar Muhammad Nasir al-Din al-Albani too would be highly influenced by Ahl-i-Hadith and would be known as an excellent Muhaddith.
-The Salafiyya ulema shared with the Ahl-i-Hadith, a common interest in opposing various Sufi practices, denounce Taqlid (blind following), reviving correct theology and Hadith sciences.
+The Salafiyya Ulema shared with the Ahl-i-Hadith, a common interest in opposing various Sufi practices, denounce Taqlid (blind following), reviving correct theology and Hadith sciences.